Knight's Pond Preserve

 The summits of Bruce Hill (447 feet elevation) and Blueberry Hill (451 feet elevation) along with a high point on the power line (Bobcat Mountain, 350 feet) provide limited views to the smokestacks of Cousins Island, shimmers of Casco Bay, and glimpses of Mount Washington (from Blueberry Hill in the winter).
 These three summits are part of the RRCT 400-Footer Club.

-For more information about the preserve, visit https://www.northyarmouth.org/parks-recreation-committee/pages/knights-pond-preserve
+For more information about the preserve, visit the Town of North Yarmouth's and the Town of Cumberland's preserve page.

 Knight's Pond Preserve